Ice Surfaces - Private

 Do I need a permit to build a skating rink on my private property?

 Backyard rinks are generally allowed – for personal use only – without the need for a development permit.
-Keep in mind at this time, your rink is for the private use of your immediate household only.
-Under current public health measures outdoor social gatherings are not permitted.

 Where can I locate my skating rink?